npg70/galbreath-old/sources/list-of-inhabitants-upon-the-duke-of-argylls-property-in-kintyre-1792.md

 | 24  | 1768 | Robert Johnson | | |
 | 23  | 1769 |     | Rachel Galbreath | |
 | 1   | 1791 |     |          | Alexander Johnson |

+## Page 96

+Burgh of Campbeltown, 31 Back Street

+Mary Galbreath, age 26 is listed but families and children are listed out of order.
+Will take some work to see if she is associated with anyone or just a tenant/servant.

 ## Page 111